-- As of May 5, 2021, Public Health is notifying all close contacts of their exposure. - Close contacts are best identified by a thorough Public Health assessment.
-Generally a close contact is someone who has been within less than two metres a person with COVID-19 for at least 15 minutes when health and safety measures were not in place or were insufficient; lives in the same household as the case; or otherwise had direct contact with the case or their body fluids.
-This includes up to two days before the person with COVID-19 developed symptoms. - In general, most classroom and workplace contacts are not close contacts.

-- Where there is uncertainty, it is usually safe to assume a person is not a close contact and does not need to self-isolate. - The patient may also notify other contacts that are not close contacts, if they choose.
+- Cases are asked to notify their household, family, and social close contacts of their exposure.
+This resource provides additional information: Guidance for COVID-19 cases and contacts in the Northern Health region. - As of August 2021, Public Health is only notifying close contacts of cases in high priority settings (for example: health care and long-term care, First Nations communities, K-12 schools, childcare facilities. - Close contacts are generally someone who has been within less than two metres of a person with COVID-19 for at least 15 minutes when health and safety measures were not in place or were insufficient; lives in the same household as the case; or otherwise had direct contact with the case or their body fluids.
+This includes up to two days before the person with COVID-19 developed symptoms. - In general, most classroom and workplace contacts are not close contacts. • - Where there is uncertainty, it is usually safe to assume a person is not a close contact and does not need to self-isolate. - The patient may also notify other contacts that are not close contacts, if they • choose.
 These contacts do not need to self-isolate, but should self-monitor for any symptoms, and if symptoms develop self-isolate and seek testing. - There is a growing proportion of people who have received at least one dose of vaccine, which means that more contacts are at least partially protected against COVID-19.
+While there are additional factors to consider that may influence public health management of close contacts, general guidance is as follows:

+Vaccination Status Actions Second vaccine for COVID-19 • Watch for symptoms of COVID-19 for 14 was at least 7 days before your • watch for symptoms of COVID-19 for 14

+the northern way of caring

+last date of exposure days.

+or Do not need to self-isolate.

+NOT vaccinated for COVID-19

+AND had COVID-19 within 90

+days of last date of exposure

+or

+One vaccine for COVID-19 and

+NOT a household member

+NOT vaccinated for COVID-19 Self-isolate and watch for symptoms of

+or COVID-19 for 10 days from your last date

+One vaccine for COVID-19 of exposure.

+AND a household member Continue to watch for symptoms for 4 more

+days.

+Unsure about what to do • Self-isolate and call the Northern Health

+Public Health Phone Line (1-855-755-

+3555).

+Leave a voicemail with your name, date of

+birth, and Personal Health Number.
+Also

+say you are a close contact who needs an

+isolation assessment.

+Self-isolate until you receive a call-back.

+Public health will call you back as soon as

+possible.

-While there are additional factors to consider that may influence public health management of close contacts: - Fully immunized close contacts (two doses), can generally self-monitor for the 14 • days after the last exposure instead of self-isolate. - Partially immunized close contacts (one dose), unless they are household-like ٠ contacts or immune compromised, can generally self-monitor rather than selfisolate for 14 days after the last exposure. - Anyone may but is not obliged to share their COVID-19 test result with anyone they wish to inform.
+- Anyone may but is not obliged to share their COVID-19 test result with anyone they wish to inform.
 Patients often do choose to notify their contacts, and may do so very rapidly.
-Most patients receive their result immediately by text message from BCCDC. - Primary care providers can provide this information about close contacts, but should not attempt to organize contact tracing on their own, due to the risk of conflicting or inconsistent advice.
+Most patients receive their result as soon as it is available by text message from BCCDC. - Primary care providers can provide this information about close contacts, but should not attempt to organize contact tracing on their own, due to the risk of conflicting or inconsistent advice.
 Emphasize that any direction that comes from Public Health is the advice the patient should follow.